Thiveyan/Thiveyan/README.md

 # Thiveyan

-Student at the University of Waterloo majoring in Statistics and Computational Mathematics with a Computer Science Minor.
+Student at the University of Waterloo, majoring in Statistics and Computational Mathematics with a Computer Science Minor.